Scott Shapiro, MD – Psychiatrist Specializing in Adult ADHD

 How do I overcome procrastination related to ADHD?

 If ADHD is the source of your productivity issues, there are evidence-based strategies that can help you manage the thought patterns underlying your work avoidance and develop concrete steps for meeting your work goals.
-These tips for overcoming procrastination are designed to help adults with ADHD, but the tips are useful for anyone who wants to improve motivation and productivity.
+These tips for overcoming procrastination are designed to help adults with ADHD, but they are also useful for anyone looking to improve motivation and productivity.

 You can write each micro-task on a timeline—make sure it is realistic—to ensure that you complete them on time.
-Be sure that you describe the task in your calendar with enough detail so that you do not have to remember what the task entails.
+Be sure to describe the task in your calendar with enough detail so you don’t have to remember what it entails.
 Starting each task with a verb can help you do this.
-Essentially, you are making a quasi-instruction book for completing the project.
+Essentially, you are creating a quasi-instruction manual to complete the project.

-As you are writing out your microtasks on a timeline, it will help you visualize the steps necessary to finish the project, and you may begin to feel the work is more doable.
+As you write your microtasks on a timeline, it will help you visualize the steps needed to complete the project, and you may begin to feel the work is more manageable.

 Replacing these thoughts with more positive, realistic ones can help you manage your anxiety and get started on your work.
 Some more realistic thought patterns include: My work does not have to be perfect.
 I am a work-in-progress.
-Let me just do a draft and then talk about it with my boss.
+Let me draft it and then discuss it with my boss.
 I will just do 10 minutes of work.
 I can start with the easiest task.

-Adjusting your automatic thoughts can help you take a more realistic view of your project and your work habits, which may help manage the anxiety that is making it difficult to start working.
+Adjusting your automatic thoughts can help you take a more realistic view of your project and work habits, which may help you manage the anxiety that is making it difficult to start.

 One reason you may find it difficult to complete a project is that you need to address a deficit in your skills or knowledge before continuing.
-Perhaps you are embarrassed because the deadline is approaching, and you are mad at yourself for not starting.
+Perhaps you are embarrassed by the approaching deadline and frustrated with yourself for not starting.
 The first step to completing the project, regardless of whether you meet your deadline, is to correct this knowledge or skill deficit.

-If you are working on a presentation, see if your company has a template for or samples of presentations that you can use as a guide.
+If you are working on a presentation, check whether your company has a presentation template or samples you can use as a guide.
 Perhaps you can educate yourself with a simple Google search, or you might ask someone within your organization for help

 When you are unable to focus on your work, you may not feel like a perfectionist, but there is a growing body of evidence that links perfectionism and productivity issues for people with adult ADHD.
-Perfectionist thought patterns can be debilitating for your productivity because they result in indecisiveness about your work.
+Perfectionist thought patterns can be debilitating to your productivity because they lead to indecision about your work.

-One common perfectionist thought pattern is to impose unrealistically high expectations on your work as we saw with my client, Donna.
+One common perfectionist thought pattern is to impose unrealistically high expectations on your work, as we saw with my client, Donna.
 These high expectations do not account for the real-world constraints in which your work occurs, and they make work seem even more intimidating.
-Another thought pattern is putting off work until the perfect work conditions arise.
-That may mean waiting until motivation strikes or external factors like timing are ideal.
+Another common pattern is putting off work until perfect conditions arise.
+That may mean waiting until motivation strikes or until external factors, such as timing, are ideal.

-Consider writing out all your ideas for a project without judgment and then spending 5 minutes selecting one.
+Consider writing down all your project ideas without judgment, then spend 5 minutes selecting one.
 Stick with that idea even though it may be tempting to reconsider.
 Unfortunately, work is usually done under imperfect circumstances.
 A useful mantra for perfectionists is, “Done is better than perfect.”

 This simple tip can be quite effective.
 We know that starting a difficult task triggers a pain response in the brain.
-Fortunately, this response will go away after about 20 minutes.
+Fortunately, this response will resolve in about 20 minutes.
 Knowing that the discomfort is only temporary may make it easier to begin working.
 You can likely tolerate 20 minutes of discomfort.

-Some people have success with the Pomodoro method, which requires you to set a timer for a 25-minute work session, block out all distractions, and reward yourself with a 5-minute break.
-There are Pomodoro method browser extensions that feature timers and will block you from time-wasting sites during your online work sessions.
+Some people have success with the Pomodoro method, which involves setting a timer for a 25-minute work session, blocking out distractions, and taking a 5-minute break.
+There are Pomodoro method browser extensions that include timers and block time-wasting sites during your online work sessions.

 When you know you must miss a deadline, tell your colleagues as soon as possible and agree on a new, realistic deadline.
 (The first tip we discussed may help you determine a more realistic deadline.)
 This may seem challenging, especially if you feel shame about your productivity, but keep in mind that project deadlines are adjusted every day.
 Avoid the pitfall of assuming that more time on a project means that you should raise your work standards.